pileqrai/react-chat/README.md

 ## Server
 To run server application first do:
- 1. `npm install -g nodemon babel-cli` - on Uxix like system, use sudo
+ 1. `npm install -g nodemon babel-cli` - on Unix like systems, use sudo
  2. `cd server`
  3. `npm install`
  4. `npm start`.